trueos/trueos-docs/trueos-handbook/luminautl.rst

 In this example, two display inputs are attached to the system and their current screen resolutions are displayed.
-If the display input supports multiple resolutions, they will appear in the :guilabel:`Resolution` drop-down menu to select a different resolution.
+If the display input supports multiple resolutions, these all appear in the :guilabel:`Resolution` drop-down menu to select a different resolution.

-If another display input is attached, the :guilabel:`Add Screen` tab is activated so the new input's resolution can be configured.
-Also, the user can select whether or not it should be the default input.
+If another display input is attached, the :guilabel:`Add Screen` tab is activated in order to configure the new input's resolution.
+Additionally, the user can choose to make the new input the system default.